DanielRoeder1/nconv-nyu/README.md

 NConv-CNN on NYU-Depth-v2
 ============================

-This repo is forked from the PyTorch implementation for ["Sparse-to-Dense: Depth Prediction from Sparse Depth Samples and a Single Image"](https://arxiv.org/pdf/1709.07492.pdf) by [Fangchang Ma](http://www.mit.edu/~fcma) and [Sertac Karaman](http://karaman.mit.edu/) at MIT.
+This repo is forked from the PyTorch implementation for ["Sparse-to-Dense: Depth Prediction from Sparse Depth Samples and a Single Image"](https://arxiv.org/pdf/1709.07492.pdf) by [Fangchang Ma](http://www.mit.edu/~fcma) and [Sertac Karaman](http://karaman.mit.edu/).

 The repo was modified to train our method ["Confidence Propagation through CNNs for Guided Sparse Depth Regression"](https://arxiv.org/abs/1811.01791) on the ["NYU-Depth-v2 dataset"](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html)